 J. Erik Jonsson Central Library Dallas, Texas

 The Fine Arts floor included the renovation and reorganization of public and limited access areas for the Fine Arts Division.
 The collections were reorganized into subject areas and rearranged to increase visibility by the staff.
-New facilities were added including music and dance practice rooms, a music research room, a special collections area, performance areas, a video wall, and a new gallery space.
+The library now accomidates for new areas including music and dance practice rooms, a music research room, a special collections area, performance areas, a video wall, and a new gallery space.

-The renovation increased the space for the collections while also increasing the number of table and chairs available for patron use and providing patron access to computers.
-The project included design of new lighting and replacement of existing finishes.
+The renovation allowed for an increase in space for the collections while also increasing the number of tables and chairs available for patron use and providing patron access to computers.
+The project included the design of new lighting and replacement of existing finishes.